oskitone/higher_lower/readme.md

 A handheld electronic game you can play with your eyes closed.

-Finalizing development.
-Kits coming soon!
+PCB is finalized.
+Kits and assembly documentation coming soon!

-## TODO

-- Finalize PCB
-- Assembly documentation
+Obviously, I'd prefer you buy the kit from me.
+But, if circumstances prohibit, I've uploaded the [Higher Lower PCB to OSH Park](https://oshpark.com/shared_projects/yGNulCRo); please buy it from them with my blessing.

 ## Assembly Instructions